IliaRakhlevski/Digits-Recognition/README.md

 # Digits Recognition
-Development an application that recognizes digits
+Development an application that recognizes digits.

 The goal of this project is development of the application that recognizes digits.
 The application learns to recognize the printed digits (0 – 9).
 The digits are created in the Paint application and stored in